sleeptoken/zettelkasten/Remote Thought/Android Permission Overview.md

 ## Security Boundaries of Permissions

-As you know, for hacking other apps, we usually develop a proof-of-concept app.
-And so for us, it's important to know

-where are the security boundaries?
-Can we assume our attacker app has certain permissions?
-Or should a malicious app by definition

-not request any permissions?
-This is not super easy to answer as it depends a lot on the target.
-But generally, there's one
+> [!info]

-big rule you should keep in mind.
-The fewer permissions your attacking app requires, the better.
-I think this becomes super clear once
+> The fewer permissions your attacking app requires, the better.

-we think about an extreme example.
-There exist very privileged permissions an app could theoretically have that basically allows an app to do anything

-like manage your whole device.
-There are even rooted devices with apps having root access.
-So if your attacking app

-requires root to exploit another app, that doesn't make much sense.
-Root is basically the highest access you can have, so there is no security boundary

-that you cross when you attack an app.
 So generally speaking, you always want to attack upwards.
 If your app requires a lot less important permissions than your target, then you'll probably have a valid issue.
-Let's do an example.
-Let's imagine there is a very

-privileged device managing app that holds INSTALL_PACKAGES permission and thus is allowed to install other apps.
-And now this app implements and exports an
+- Let's do an example.
+Let's imagine there is a very privileged device managing app that holds INSTALL_PACKAGES permission and thus is allowed to install other apps.

-activity, InstallAppActivity that takes an Intent containing a link to an APK, downloads it, and installs it.
-Now you can develop a malicious attack
+- And now this app implements and exports an activity, `InstallAppActivity` that takes an Intent containing a link to an APK, downloads it, and installs it.

-app without requesting any permissions, and just send such an Intent to that other app.
-And you can force install an APK that is

-a vulnerability because your app didn't have the INSTALL PACKAGES permission, but you abused the other app to do it for you.
+- Now you can develop a malicious attack app without requesting any permissions, and just send such an Intent to that other app.
+And you can force install an APK that is a vulnerability because your app didn't have the INSTALL PACKAGES permission, but you abused the other app to do it for you.
+You could call this a [[Privilege Escalation]]

-You could call this a privilege escalation, or some people say this is hijacking the INSTALL_PACKAGES permission from the other app.

-But honestly, I don't like the word hijack in this context.
-Now, let's say there's some quirk in this InstallAppActivity and our attacker app, in order to exploit this, now requires relatively privileged permissions like MANAGE_EXTERNAL_STORAGE for itself to be able to fully access the file system.

-And in order to get this permission, the user has to intentionally go into the settings to enable it for this app.

-So you really cannot assume that your attacker app easily gets this permission.
-But there's an argument to be made that

-INSTALL_PACKAGES is a way worse.
-Permission.
-So the permission that you require is a lot less.
-And so you can argue that this is

-probably still a fair requirement.
-The severity is not as high as it would be if you didn't require this permission.

-It's really limiting the impact and the severity.
-But there's still a significant jump from just file access to installing arbitrary

-APKS.
-So it should be still a valid issue.
-So when you hunt for exposed components like exported activities or so,

-and they require your app to have a certain permission, always make sure that you attack upwards.
-Your app should require permissions
+So when you hunt for exposed components like exported activities or so, and they require your app to have a certain permission, always make sure that you attack upwards.
+Your app should require permissions that are relatively lower than the permissions exploited in the target app.

 ### References
 [Android Permissions](https://app.hextree.io/courses/android-permissions/permission-overview)